-Transportation expenses: Regularly scheduled commercial transportation by train or plane, when necessary for your emergency travel to and from the nearest hospital that can provide inpatient treatment not locally available.
-Only one round-trip is covered for any illness or injury and will be covered only if medical attention is required en route.

-For information on ambulance services, see "Ambulance" in this section.

-Tubal ligation and vasectomy: These procedures are covered; however, reversal of these procedures is not covered.
+- Transportation expenses: Regularly scheduled commercial transportation by train or plane, when necessary for your emergency travel to and from the nearest hospital that can provide inpatient treatment not locally available.
+Only one round-trip is covered for any illness or injury and will be covered only if medical attention is required en route. - For information on ambulance services, see "Ambulance" under "Covered Expenses" on page 46. - Tubal ligation and vasectomy: These procedures are covered; however, reversal of these procedures is not covered.

-Urgent/immediate care:
+• Urgent/immediate care:

-- Under the Standard Medical Options, charges for services and supplies provided at an urgent treatment clinic are covered. - Under the Value Plus Option, in order to receive the in-network benefit level, you should contact your network provider or your network and/or claim administrator if you go to an out-of-network provider within 48 hours to ensure that you receive the in-network level of benefits.
+- Under the Standard Medical Options, charges for services and supplies provided at an urgent treatment clinic are covered. - Under the Value Option and the Value Plus Option, in order to receive the in-network benefit level, you should contact your network provider or your network and/or claim administrator if you go to an out-of-network provider within 48 hours to ensure that you receive the in-network level of benefits.